tobice/flux-lumines/doc/making-of-lumines.md

 ## The actions

 Most of the *actions* used in Lumines are very simple and are directly bound to key strokes.
-The purpose of these actions is to control to game.
+The purpose of these actions is to control the game.
 The `ROTATE_LEFT` action was a typical example but obviously there are more: `ROTATE_RIGHT`, `MOVE_LEFT`, `MOVE_RIGHT`, `PAUSE`, `RESTART` etc.